SharkSnack/shiren-ds1/content/dungeons/table-mountain.md

 # Strategy

+### Equipment

+It's possible to clear the dungeon with any equipment, but a Katana and Iron Shield make things much easier.<br/>Both items can appear at the Bamboo Village shop - Use backtracking if you want to ensure obtaining them.

+If you use weaker equipment, consider hunting an extra Rice Master to level up a bit more than usual.<br/>Shiren's attack power increases as he levels up, and higher max HP raises survivability in general.

+Mastersword is stronger than a Katana, but a Katana can be upgraded into a better weapon in the long run.<br/>Hide Shield can be used to conserve fullness early game, but isn't recommended from around Waterfall Marsh.<br/>Armor Ward is strong, but it doubles your hunger rate (1 fullness / 5 turns), so you'll need lots of food if you use it.<br/>If you've unlocked Melding Jar through the [Gaibara Side Quest](/system/side-quests#gaibara), feel free to combine Armor Ward and Hide Shield.<br/>1 Hide Shield will erase the faster hunger rate ability, and melding another Hide Shield will halve your hunger rate.

 ### Backtracking

 Returning to the previous floor is possible by selecting <span class="blueText">Back</span> while standing on an Exit tile.<br/>A new map will be generated for the previous floor, but there won't be any items on the ground.<br/>If you return to Canyon Hamlet, the current adventure ends and your stats reset, but you keep items and money.